 Living with roommates can be a struggle.
 After all, we each have our own silly habits, busy schedules, and personal standards.
-But if you stick to this guide and establish roommate rules and chores, you’ll be able to navigate such differences and build a great roommate relationship.
+From the awkward roommate agreement to dealing with your first roommate problem to cleaning up the common area, living with others is difficult regardless of if you have a good roommate or a bad roommate.
+But if you stick to this guide and establish roommate rules and chores, you’ll be able to navigate such differences and build a great roommate relationship and a positive living situation.

 Roommate Rule 1: Rules, rules, rules!